Copyright Law: Historical Background

 Written by: Adv.
 Megha Dixit

 According to the provisions of this Act, copyrighted work was required to be deposited at copyright libraries, and registered at “Stationer’s Hall”.
 There was no automatic protection given to the unpublished works.
-The copyright law in India has its origin from England, back in history the first “Copyright Act of 1847” which British was introduced in India was simply an “Indian version of English Copyright Act of 1842”.
+The copyright law in India has its origin from England, back in history the first “Copyright Act of 1847” which British was introduced in India was simply an “Indian version of the English Copyright Act of 1842”.

 The background of Copyright in India can be divided into two phases: